 The MSc programme delivered at our partner institutions is not currently accredited by the JBM.

-You will learn how to carry out the conceptual and detailed design of standard and innovative structures and substructures under normal and earthquake actions, to latest standards, using steel and concrete.
+You will learn how to carry out the conceptual and detailed design of standard and innovative structures and substructures under normal and earthquake actions, to the latest standards, using steel and concrete.
 You will also study the financial, legal and contractual problems associated with the construction process, and will learn how to apply your knowledge of management techniques and contract administration in the supervision of construction projects.

 You will have the opportunity to carry out research and undertake industry-relevant dissertation projects.